tarantool/mqtt/README.md

 Note that a client will never discard its own outgoing messages on disconnect.
 Calling [connect](#connect) or [reconnect](#reconnect) will resend the messages.
-Use the `reinitialise` function to reset the client to its original state.

   Returns: